 The 2018 CHIPS Research Training Institute will be hosted by Johns Hopkins.

-APPLICATION SUBMISSION WILL OPEN SOON.
+APPLICATION SUBMISSION IS OPEN

 Be sure to read the full instructions below.
 You must mail additional documents to us in addition to the completed application form.

 After completion of the CHIPS Electronic application form and assembling the other required files in PDF format (details below) please attach them all to a single email and send to Cindi Donaldson, (email@example.com), the CHIPS coordinator.

 Funded through a five-year grant from the National Institute of Mental Health, this dynamic, interdisciplinary training consortium will enhance your career and help you find direction and faculty mentors.
 By attending the program’s five-day intensive annual Research Institute, you’ll refine your objectives and shape a large-scale research project.

 If you are a child psychiatry resident, postdoctoral fellow, or junior faculty member with an interest in mental health research for children and adolescents, we invite you to apply.